 Under U.S. law, women who become eligible for Medicaid while pregnant lose their coverage 60 days after giving birth.
 The bill would also expand Medicaid coverage for 12 months of postpartum care to those who qualified for benefits while pregnant.

-“Without that coverage, they’re unlikely to get the physical and mental health care that they need to reduce maternal deaths,” said Dr. Alethia Morgan with the Colorado Section of the American College of Obstetrics and Gynecology.
+“Without that coverage, they’re unlikely to get the physical and mental health care that they need to reduce maternal deaths,” said Dr. Alethia Morgan from the Colorado Section of the American College of Obstetrics and Gynecology.

 Six in 10 maternal deaths are related to postpartum depression and substance abuse, Morgan said.
 By strengthening the screening and of treatment of postpartum depression through prolonged Medicaid coverage, Colorado can reduce the risk of maternal death, she added.

-The bill calls for the state to reimburse health-care providers that provide labor and delivery services and does not discriminate on the type of provider or facility.
+The bill calls for the state to reimburse health care providers that provide labor and delivery services and does not discriminate on the type of provider or facility.

 Jill Bergman from the International Cesarean Awareness Network, who testified in support of the bill, highlighted the importance of community birth centers under the bill’s equitable reimbursement provision.

-“By requiring health benefit carriers to equitably reimburse all licensed providers, we open up ... community birth to vastly more Coloradans, rather than limiting the choice to only those who can pay out of pocket,” Bergman added.
+“By requiring health benefit carriers to equitably reimburse all licensed providers, we open up ... community birth to vastly more Coloradans, rather than limiting the choice to only those who can pay out of pocket,” Bergman said.

-“By implementing this language, you are creating a new (insurance) mandate and that is a much bigger conversation,” Love said.
+“By implementing this language, you are creating a new (insurance) mandate, and that is a much bigger conversation,” Love said.